Arboletes

 Arboletes has 8 rural townships (corregimientos): El Carmelo, La Trinidad, Naranjitas, El Guadual, La Candelaria, Buenos Aires, Las Platas and Pajillal.

-Place Name
+Etymology

 The name "Arboletes" means "land of trees", though this is purely historical.
 Almost all forests in the area were cleared for a thriving cattle industry, an activity on which the municipality depends.
 However, there are wilderness areas in the municipality, formed by the rain forests that gave rise to the name of the municipality.

 History

 Arboletes is now a municipality of the department of Antioquia, born of a land dispute between that department and its neighboring department of Córdoba.

 The town of Arboletes was founded in 1920 by José Torres Vargas y José María Reales, and was a township (corregimiento) of the municipality of Turbo, Antioquia.
 The municipality of Arboletes was established in August 1958.

 Economy

 Arboletes is primarily a livestock region, and ranching occupies 90% of the land of the municipality.
 Cattle, swine, goats, and horses are raised in the area.
 Agriculture in the area includes Bananas, Yams, Cassava, Maize, Rice, and Fruit.